hellohaptik/docs_haptik/docs/bot-builder/basic/story-templates.md

 ### Banking Sector Templates
 1) **Lead Gen Qualification** - Collects personal information from users and sends responses basis the end user's eligibility for the product.
 2) **Lead Gen No Qualification** - This template has two nodes.
 The first collects personal data from users and second node sends follow-up to users who indicate that they're not interested in a callback.
 3) **Lead Gen Intro** - Provides introductory details of sponsored financial products, sponsoring partner benefits, and buying instructions.
-Join with a lead gen qualification template to create a full lead flow flow.
+Join with a lead gen qualification template to create a full lead flow.

 ### Customer Support Templates
 1) **Order Status** - This template allows a user to check an order status.
-User has three tries to enter a valid order ID.
+User has three attempts to enter a valid order ID.
 Once user exhausts the three attempts, he is prompted to provide contact details so customer support can connect with them.
 2) **Order Cancellation** - This template allows end users to cancel an order.
 User must input a valid order ID, review the order which will be cancelled, and confirm the cancellation.
-When prompted to input order ID, user can ask for instructions for finding order ID.
+When prompted to input order ID, user can ask instructions for finding order ID.
 3) **Nearby Search** - This template lets users input a locality and search for the nearest location of a particular outlet.
 If search returns no nearby locations, the user is prompted to try again with a different locality.
 4) **How To Flow** - This template walks users through step-by-step instructions to resolve a problem.
 At the end of the flow, if the issue remains unresolved, the user is prompted to input contact details which are sent to customer support team.